 “I can’t wait to tell all my friends that my ex-boyfriend still loves me.”

 For the senior year ‘Shock Your Mom’ party, I cut some jeans into revealing shorts.
-I was trying to reclaim my sexuality.
+I was trying to reclaim some level of sexuality.

-I was groped seven times, in broad view of both friends and dozens of strangers in a well-lit house by another Sexual Misconduct Advisor.
+I was grabbed seven times, in broad view of both friends and dozens of strangers in a well-lit house.
 Nobody said a word.
 She would laugh and keep saying:

-Just before spring break of senior year, I reconnected with my rapist (now the head SMA).
+Just before spring break of senior year, I reconnected with my sophomore year rapist.
 I had done so on the urging of a friend of hers, who I’ll call James, who insisted that she was ‘different now.’

 She demanded to know why I had cut contact with her.
 I told her everything except the rape.
 She told me: